Following the Golden Globes last weekend, the internet’s post-ceremony commentary involved mocking Tom Hiddleston and gushing over Meryl Streep.

 I caught the royal history bug early (I watched my mother’s VHS tapes of the BBC series Elizabeth I starring Glenda Jackson before I started infant school).
 But Charles III isn’t history – it’s a future where Charles is finally in charge and causes a political ruckus.
 Charlotte Riley, who is probably still best known for being married to Tom Hardy, is Kate Middleton.
 Riley described the Duchess as “a really interesting woman”.

+Sure.
 Has enough time passed for a serious drama about the girlfriend years?
 It’d beat the ratings for Anne Boleyn, QEII and a Harry/Meghan wedding combined!